Philippine pavilion opens at Expo 2025 Osaka

 Maria Margarita Montemayor Nograles, chief operating officer of the Tourism Promotions Board and secretary general of the Philippine Organizing Committee, said the pavilion seeks to foster cultural understanding.

 “Seeing so many visitors moved by our stories, our traditions and our people is the strongest reminder of why we are here,” Nograles said.
+Indeed, the Philippine Pavilion in Osaka Expo 2025 stands as a beacon of cultural exchange.

 The opening comes as the Philippines and Japan mark 70 years of diplomatic relations.
 Philippine Ambassador to Japan Mylene Garcia-Albano said the pavilion reflects the friendship and shared goals between the two countries.